-The information in the electronic version of this catalog was current as of October 25, 2017.
+The information in this catalog was current as of July 1, 2019.
 Benjamin Franklin Institute of Technology reserves the right to update, modify, and change calendars, degree requirements, course offerings, course descriptions, regulations, tuition and fees, and other information as necessary.
 The college will endeavor to provide timely notice of these changes to the persons affected.
 An updated version of this catalog can be found online at www.bfit.edu.